OmarElprolosy66/C_HashTable/README.md

 ```

 ## License
 This project is licensed under the GPL License.
-See the LICENSE file for more details.
+See the [License](LICENSE) file for more details.